-Unlike most other wiring systems, when knob-and-tube wiring was installed, the hot wire and the neutral wire were run separately.
+Unlike most other wiring systems, when K&T wiring was installed, the hot wire and the neutral wire were run separately.
 Also, as in other older wiring systems, there is no ground wire in a knob and tube wiring system.

 When this wiring was initially installed in homes, there was nothing inherently dangerous about it.
 What causes it to potentially be dangerous today are mainly age, abuse, and the greater electrical demands of the modern home.